Resident's FAQ

 Using your stove, your oven, an unapproved electric heater, or a kerosene heater to heat your apartment is a serious fire code violation and lease violation, and could result in serious illness or even death.
 We will not address any heat complaint if any of these appliances are being used for this purpose, and anyone found doing this could have their lease terminated.

 Please notify us immediately of any conditions in the apartment that may need repair; this often prevents small repairs from becoming big ones.
-Requests for non-emergency repairs are to be made in writing to the Rental Office or can be entered through the property’s website page, so they can be properly entered into our work order system.
+Requests for non-emergency repairs are to be made in writing to the Rental Office or can be entered through the Resident Portal or the property’s webpage, so they can be properly entered into our work order system.
 Please do not stop our staff members on the property to report a new repair, except in case of emergency.
 Please also respect the privacy of our on-site employees and their families by not disturbing them outside of business hours for anything besides emergencies.

 We can help, but we are sometimes limited in what we can do.